Everything You Need to Know About the DICAS Dietetic Internship Application

-The personal statement itself will get it’s own blog post in the near future, but there are a few key guidelines to remember when writing your personal statement:
+Make sure not to miss my article on the mistakes you should avoid when writing your personal statement, but there are a few key guidelines to remember when writing your personal statement:

-- The prompt calls for 1000 words or 8000 characters, so if you find yourself at 1000 words and still have characters left then you should definitely use them!
+- Use all the words you’re allowed.
+The prompt calls for 1000 words or 8000 characters, so if you find yourself at 1000 words and still have characters left then you should definitely use them!
 Take every opportunity to tell the director how amazing you are.
-Unless – and this is important! – the program’s website specifically says only 100 words.
+Unless – and this is important! – the program’s website specifically says only 1000 words.

-- The personal statements must be pasted into a text form on DICAS, so don’t waste time formatting your draft when you won’t even be uploading the document.
+- Don’t waste time formatting your draft.
+The personal statements must be pasted into a text form on DICAS, so don’t waste time formatting your draft when you won’t even be uploading the document.

-- Don’t use your personal statement to restate all of the experiences that are already listed on your resume.
+- Don’t regurgitate your resume.
+Don’t use your personal statement to restate all of the experiences that are already listed on your resume.
 Use the statement to explain why you’re a great intern and then use your experiences to back them up.

-- Ask your friends, parents, grandparents, aunts, uncles, professors, boss – whoever – to read it.
+- Proofread, proofread, proofread.
+Ask your friends, parents, grandparents, aunts, uncles, professors, boss – whoever – to read it.
 Then ask them again.

 - Only ask for letters from people that know you well and are absolutely sure will write you a great letter.
 Many directors say that the letters are one of the most important parts of the decision-making process.